liykfrank/faulttolerence/README.md

     And you will get something like this:

-This is something that you get for free just by adding the following dependency inside your project:
+This service is nothing more than an ordinary spring boot application:
+For the data persistence a in-memory H2 database was used.
+The following is the dependencies used in this project:

 ```xml
     <dependency>